positibo/MIMS/README.md

 - The ParentPackagingID allows us to represent hierarchical relationships between packaging items (e.g., a box within another box).

+- Run the following db scripts:
-- create.table.script - This script create the tables.
+- 1. create.table.script - This script create the tables.
-- insert.table.script - This script inserts the data.
+- 2. insert.table.script - This script inserts the data.
+- 3. indexing.script - Applied indexing for ProductID and PackagingID in the Packaging and Items tables for efficient queries.

+- Queries to fetch products and packaging details
-- product.query.script - This Recursive Query for fetches the product with the packaging Hierarchy.
+- product.query - This Recursive Query for fetches the product with the packaging Hierarchy.
-- packaging.query.script - This query fetches the packaging associated with a specific item using a JOIN between Packaging and Items.
+- packaging.query - This query fetches the packaging associated with a specific item using a JOIN between Packaging and Items.
-- indexing.script - Applied indexing for ProductID and PackagingID in the Packaging and Items tables for efficient queries.